How to Win the Eurojackpot According to Math

 Predicting the Eurojackpot

-Use the calculator below to see what the Eurojackpot will look like visually after 5,000 draws:
+Use our PLAY/SKIP forecasting tool to see what the Eurojackpot will look like visually after many draws.

 There are millions of combinations in EuroJackpot.
 How do you know you choose a combination with a favorable frequency ratio?